If you meet the minimum requirements and want to serve the Memphis community as the “Best in Blue,” APPLY TODAY.

 2. All qualified applicants will receive an email notification from City of Memphis HR

-Within days, you will receive an email notification to self-schedule a battery of tests for the position of Police Recruit or PST.
+Within days, you will receive an email notification, prompting you to self-schedule a battery of tests for the position of Police Recruit or PST.

-The tests will include a 1.5 mile run, an obstacle course, and two written exams.
+The entry tests will include a 1.5 mile run, an obstacle course, and two written exams.

 3. Schedule entry testing and receive confirmation email